 No single solution will solve the global energy puzzle

-Issues like changing demand, greenhouse gas abatement policy, resource price uncertainty, emerging technologies and social acceptability create a complex strategic arena with multiple drivers.
+Issues like changing demand, greenhouse gas abatement policies, resource price uncertainty and emerging technologies create a complex strategic arena with multiple drivers.
 Consequently, delivering energy solutions for a sustainable future is a huge challenge.

-We have created world leading economic models specific to the Australian energy and transport sector to assist industry and governments gain a clearer picture of what it needs to do to address the energy and transport challenges of the nation.
+We use data to create world-leading models specific to the Australian energy and transport sector, to help industry and government gain a clearer picture of what needs to be done to address Australia's energy and transport challenges.

-We also have developed the Global and Local Learning Model (GALLM) for electricity generation and transport to provide information on the future cost and uptake of alternative electricity generation and transport technologies globally and locally to 2050.
+We have developed the Global and Local Learning Model (GALLM) for electricity generation and transport, to provide information on the future cost and uptake of electricity generation and transport technologies globally and locally to 2050.

 Most emerging technologies are developed and sold on global markets yet are subject to variable local application costs.
 As the name suggests, GALLM takes into account both global and local technological change (referred to as 'learning').

 Each year, CSIRO and the Australian Energy Market Operator (AEMO), work with industry to give an updated cost estimate for large-scale electricity generation in Australia — the GenCost report.
 The process considers a range of future scenarios to understand the mix of technologies that may be adopted, and project costs for each of these possible pathways.